bayashi/actually/README.md

 }
 ```

-Actually, you can write multiple assertions in one chain like below ([Try in playground](https://go.dev/play/p/WBGhhIefQWi)):
+You can write multiple assertions in one chain like below ([Try in playground](https://go.dev/play/p/GxCV1Ubg6Uo)):

 ```go
 package main